Piasecki Aircraft Corporation

 The Air Scout® was originally developed for and selected by the Army as the best value solution for the FCS Class II UAS requirement.
 The ducts augment rotor lift and provide a protective barrier for ground personnel or the risk of collision with hazards operating in a near earth complex terrain.
 The Air Scout® has up to a 140 lbs (63 kg) useful load capability.
 Multiple units can be coupled together to provide increased payload as and when required.

 The Air Scout® has an autonomous flight control system for take-off, way point navigation, and landing, and a hand-held tablet control with simplified user interface for the operator.
 Options for integration of collision avoidance sensors are available.
 Current development efforts focus on the integration and testing of non-gasoline all electric, hybrid, Jet-A and heavy fuel propulsion system options.
+For more information on other aircraft developed by Piasecki, please see the Piasecki PA 890 aircraft page.

 - Piasecki Aircraft Corporation website